nnenasheva/documentation/user_guide/business_intelligence_reports.rst

 Several Level Grouping Example
 """"""""""""""""""""""""""""""

 You can also group records inside a group.
-For example, we can add one more grouping field (e.g. Customer name) to our report.
+For example, we can add one more grouping field to group the report by the customer name.

       |